The roles of “data engineer” and “data scientist” are often conflated and it’s common practice, but they’re actually completely different jobs.

 Data Scientists in Action

 Data scientists are the people who analyze data, create algorithms and make predictions based on that data.
 This role is a step beyond a data analyst, who spends their time cleaning and organizing data.
-Data scientists spend the majority of their time forming, testing and tweaking algorithms for machine learning.
+Data scientists spend the majority of their time forming, testing and tweaking algorithms for machine learning and commonly pursue ongoing education by enrolling in data science training courses to help advance their careers and skillsets.

 Their skill sets include statistics, programming (typically Python or R), machine learning algorithms, data visualization and big data.
 Usually data scientists will use at least one kind of software to do their work: Hadoop, Matlab, Excel, Tableau, etc.